BBC Gàidhlig: Television

 The department is responsible for Gaelic programming for television from the BBC.

 BBC Gàidhlig produces a number of programmes for the Gaelic-language television channel, BBC Alba, which is a joint venture between the BBC and MG Alba.

 Some of BBC Gàidhlig's more notable programming includes the international issues magazine Eòrpa (Europe), children's programme Dè a-nis?
 (What Now?) and comedy sketch show Air ais air an Ràn Dàn (Back on the Ran Dan).
 Dè a-nis? won the department an award at the Celtic Media Festival in 2009.

-BBC Gaidhlig also produces programming to cover the Royal National Mòd.
-For instance, during the National Mòd in Caithness in 2010, BBC Gaidhlig produced daily programmes to cover the event, which were aired and repeated on BBC Alba, as well as being repeated on BBC Two Scotland.
+BBC Gàidhlig also produces programming to cover the Royal National Mòd.
+For instance, during the National Mòd in Caithness in 2010, BBC Gàidhlig produced daily programmes to cover the event, which were aired and repeated on BBC Alba, as well as being repeated on BBC Two Scotland.

 Radio

 BBC Gàidhlig is also responsible for the national Scottish Gaelic radio station BBC Radio nan Gàidheal.
 The station broadcasts across Scotland on FM, DAB digital radio, digital television and online.
-When it's not broadcasting Gaelic programming, it simulcasts BBC Radio Scotland.
+When it is not broadcasting Gaelic programming, it simulcasts BBC Radio Scotland.

 Online

 In July 2008, the BBC Alba website launched an extended news service to tie in with the launch of the digital television channel.
-Programmes from BBC Alba and Radio nan Gaidheal are also available online on BBC iPlayer.
+Programmes from BBC Alba and Radio nan Gàidheal are also available online on BBC iPlayer.